-The village of Longhope is home to an excellent shop with petrol pumps, and you’ll see the distinctive orange form of the local RNLI lifeboat at the nearby pier.
+The village of Longhope is the largest in Hoy and is home to an excellent shop with petrol pumps, and you’ll see the distinctive orange form of the local RNLI lifeboat at the nearby pier.
 The Longhope Lifeboat is a central part of the community here, but it’s a relationship with a tragic past.
 The Longhope Lifeboat Disaster saw eight local men lose their lives in mountainous seas in 1969.
 There is a beautiful museum in the former lifeboat shed at Brims, full of artefacts, images and an impressive 1930s lifeboat.

 Other sites of interest in South Walls include the fascinating Hackness Martello Tower and Battery, built during the Napoleonic wars, and an incredible stretch of coastline, the Hill of White Hamars, on the southern side of the island.
 It’s full of gloups, geos, sea stacks and natural arches.
 The full walk can cover around eight miles, but it’s well worth the effort.

 Hoy is undoubtedly one of Orkney's most spectacular locations, and with plenty of accommodation and food and drink options, it's a place where two, three or even more days could be spent merely scratching the surface.
 A car is pretty much essential unless you're planning on walking from Moaness to Rackwick, but there is a community bus service available too.

 Find out more via the excellent Hoy Orkney website.